 authorize.conf file to update the default search quota.
 See the authorize.conf.example in the Splunk Enterprise Admin manual.

 The Splunk platform stores ingested data sources in multiple indexes.
 Distributing data into multiple indexes allows you to use role-based access control and vary retention policies for data sources.
 The Splunk platform configures all roles to search only the

 main index by default.
 For more information about working with roles, see the Splunk platform documentation.

 - For Splunk Enterprise, see About configuring role-based user access in the Securing Splunk Enterprise manual.

-- For Splunk Cloud, see Manage Splunk Cloud users and roles in the Splunk Cloud User Manual.
+- For Splunk Cloud, see Manage Splunk Cloud users and roles in the Splunk Cloud Admin Manual.

 To allow roles in Splunk Enterprise Security to search additional indexes, assign the indexes that contain relevant security data to the relevant roles.